What Cream And Sugar Does To Coffee

 Milk and sugar in combination can create a completely different experience.
 If you have ever dropped a scoop of vanilla ice cream into your cup of coffee, you know that it can be delicious, but you wouldn’t really be able to describe that experience as “coffee.”

 Sugar makes acidity more pleasant.
 Think of lemonade.
-Many coffee pros look for bright and crisp acidity in their coffee but for many others, acidity equals sour.
+Many coffee pros look for bright and crisp acidity (try our Medium Roast Kona coffee if you like this) in their coffee but for many others, acidity equals sour.
 Sugar will have the effect of making that sour note much more accessible.

 All sweeteners are not created equal.
 Several studies that compare the taste of white cane sugar, brown sugar, turbinado, stevia, maple syrup, condensed milk, honey, muscovado, and other sweeteners reveal a wide array of taste changes when used with the same underlying coffee.